Does Journaling Really Help Us Deal With Infertility?

 I like to have a special journal to use for writing, but you can use anything.

-To get the most out of journaling, I recommend you:
+To get the most out of journaling, it's best to:

-Write quickly to encourage flow and eliminate the opportunity for judgement.
+Write quickly to encourage flow and eliminate the opportunity for judgment.

 Forgot about spelling and punctuation.

 Keep going!
 It may take some practice to get into a good flow.